flycheck/flycheck/doc/user/error-interaction.rst

    error from the beginning of the buffer.
 With negative prefix argument move to the last error instead.

-By default these commands jump to all errors but you can choose to skip over errors with low levels:
+By default error navigation jumps to all errors but you can choose to skip over errors with low levels:

 .. option:: flycheck-navigation-minimum-level